 RULE 1001.
 DEFINITIONS THAT APPLY TO THIS ARTICLE

 Article X is addressed to that aspect of the law of evidence traditionally termed the "best evidence" rule or, at times, more correctly, the rule requiring the production of original documents.
 The phrase, "best evidence," does not appear in any of the rules of this Article; its omission was intentional, meant to signify a departure from the interpretation often given the rule, if not from the true import of the rule itself.

-Paragraph (1) expands the definitions of "writings" and "recordings" to include not only those documents produced by traditional methods, such as handwriting, typing, and printing, but also to include data recorded by means of photography, magnetic impulse, and mechanical or electronic recording.
-This definition would bring within the scope of these rules sound recordings as well as data contained in computer banks.
-The reason which gave birth to the "original documents" rule, i.e., the need for an accurate and honest presentation of written evidence, demands the expanded application of the rule to these later, modern methods of data recordation.
-The definition is "open-ended," encompassing "other form(s) of data compilation" that are generically similar to those listed.
-The definition is not intended to include symbols which are not representative of words or numbers.
+Subdivisions (a) and (b) expand the definitions of writings and recordings to include not only those documents produced by traditional methods, such as handwriting, typing, and printing, but also to include data recorded in any form or manner, including by photography, magnetic impulse, and mechanical or electronic recording.
+This definition brings within the scope of these rules sound recordings as well as data recorded digitally and stored electronically.
+The reason which gave birth to the "original documents" rule, i.e., the need for an accurate and honest presentation of written evidence, demands the expanded application of the rule to these later, modern methods of data recording.
+The definition is open-ended, but it is not intended to include symbols which are not representative of words or numbers.

-Paragraph (2) defines photographs as photographic images in any form, which would include still photographs, X-rays, video tapes and motion pictures.
+Subdivision (c) defines photographs as photographic images in any form, which would include still photographs, X-rays, videos and motion pictures.
 This definition is included in a section apart from that defining writings and recordings, for there will be occasions when Rule 1002, requiring production of an original, will apply to photographs, not because they are duplicates of writings, but because the contents of the photographs will be sought to be proved.

-An "original," as defined in paragraph (3) for the purposes of this Article may be, but will not necessarily be, that document or recording one would ordinarily label an original, if speaking in lay terms.
+An "original," as defined in subdivision (d) for the purposes of this Article may be, but will not necessarily be, that document or recording one would ordinarily label an original, if speaking in lay terms.
 One would ordinarily think of an original as being the document, recording, or photograph first made in point of time.
 But for purposes of this Article, the definition and existence of an "original" is not dependent upon the chronology of production.
 Instead, it is the document whose contents are to be proved, whether or not it was written before or after another, was copied from another, or was itself used to copy from.
 For example, in an action for libel, a photocopy of a letter, if published, would be the "original" for purposes of this rule.

 Finally, it should be noted that although many nice questions may arise as to whether a document is an original or a duplicate, the end result will often be its admission regardless of its status.
 Under these rules, except when the authenticity of a writing is questioned or when it would be unfair to admit a duplicate, duplicates and originals are treated interchangeably.
-See Rule 1003, infra.

-SOURCES: Minutes of Joint Procedure Committee Minutes of September 27, 2012, pages 26-27; January 29, 1976, page 14.
-Rule 1001, Federal Rules of Evidence; Rule 1001, SBAND proposal.
+SOURCES: Joint Procedure Committee Minutes of September 27, 2012, pages 26-27; January 29, 1976, page 14.
+Fed.R.Ev.
+1001; Rule 1001, SBAND proposal.